Balk, North Yorkshire

-Balk is a hamlet and civil parish in the Hambleton district of North Yorkshire, England, just east of Thirsk.
+Balk is a hamlet and civil parish in the county of North Yorkshire, England, just east of Thirsk.
 In the 2001 census the parish had a population of 48.
 The population of the parish was estimated at 60 in 2013.
 The parish shares a grouped parish council with the adjacent parish of Bagby.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.